 For coffee or lunch I’m a big fan of Stephenson’s – a hidden gem in the town centre – crowned the town’s best tea and coffee house for two years running.
 I also love Café Aroma, St Thomas’ Coffee Bar and Meringue Bakery on Chatsworth Road.

-There are some exciting new entrants in this year’s Food and Drink Awards – I’m looking forward to trying them all and wish I could be on the judging panel.
+There are some exciting new entrants each year in the Food and Drink Awards – I’m looking forward to trying them all and wish I could be on the judging panel.

 What are the positives about running a business here?